SAP-samples/teched2023-DA261/exercises/ex3/README.md

-# Exercise 2 -- Advanced Planning with Data Actions and Multi Actions
+# Exercise 3 - Leveraging the Calendar for Plan Workflows

-**Objective:** You will develop a basic understanding how to create and execute data action and multi actions.
-You will explore data action tracing, which is useful for debugging data actions and will create parameters to streamline the execution of data/multi actions
+**Objective:** In this exercise, you will explore the calendar, and create a submission and review task based on the output of exercises 1 & 2

-**Estimated Time:** 45 mins
+**Estimated Time:** 15 mins

-**Exercise Description:**  Now that the sales quantity has been uploaded to the sales model, we are going to create a data action to calculate sales revenue and an allocation to distribute retail returns to the product level based on our expected sales revenue.
-In the last step of the exercise, we will transfer our sales plan to our financial plan.
+**Exercise Description:**  Now that we have created our dashboard and input template, and create a process to aggregate the plan results, we will create a simple calendar process to simulate to a plan submission workflow.
+Note that in this exercise we will only generate the tasks due to the complexities associated with multiple sign-ins required to step through the actual submission process.

 **Key Features:**

 - Creation of data action to streamline calculations.

   - Create data action parameters to streamline execution.
   - Create a simple advanced formula for sales revenue calculation.
   - Create an allocation rule to allocate retail expenses.
   - Creating a cross model copy rule, which aggregates data based on region.
 - Executing a trace on a data action and reviewing results.
 - Creating a multi-action to orchestrate data actions.
 - Format trigger within the story and map parameters.

 ⚠️**Disclaimer** When completing exercises, it is expected that data values or screenshots should match what you see on your screen.
 If you